Ferenc Szusza

 Ferenc Szusza (1 December 1923 – 1 August 2006) was a Hungarian footballer who played as a forward.
-He was a top division player for Újpest FC from 1941 to 1960.
-He made 24 appearances for the Hungary national team and was a four-time champion with Újpest FC.
+He was a top division player for Újpest from 1941 to 1960.
+He made 24 appearances for the Hungary national team and was a four-time champion with Újpest.

 Career

 As of 2021, Szusza was the all-time second-top scorer in Hungary's top division, and the 11th highest among all top division players in the world.

 Szusza played for Hungary, but was a surprise omission from the side that won gold at the 1952 Summer Olympics.
 He was disciplined by then manager Gusztáv Sebes after an incident following a match against the Soviet Union in Moscow in May 1952.
 Szusza would only make one further appearance for Hungary, in 1956.

 After his football career, Szusza became a manager.
 He coached Győri ETO, Újpesti Dózsa, Górnik Zabrze, Real Betis and Atlético Madrid.